 And I think it’s going to move up from $2 very fast.

-The BIG Announcement: Why You Need to Buy Before March 2, 2022
+The BIG Announcement: Why You Need the Details Before May 12

 The company has a big announcement coming up... one that I believe is going to send the stock soaring dramatically.

-It’s the company’s earnings announcement on March 2, 2022.
+It’s the company’s Annual General Meeting on May 12.

 On that day, I’m predicting that everything I’ve talked about will result in the company smashing earnings expectations.